ESL Afterschool Communities

-- Year-round academic programming using scientifically based research (SBR) curriculum aligned to Ohio's Common Core Standards which increases student's learning time and skill sets in reading fluency/language arts and mathematics.
+- Year-round academic programming using evidenced-based curriculum aligned to Ohio's Common Core Standards which increases student's learning time and skill sets in reading fluency/language arts and mathematics.
 Science, Technology, Engineering and Math (STEM) skills are an important focus that is weaved throughout all curriculum planning.

-- Character education programs which promote resiliency factors, self esteem, positive identity exploration and life skills through healthy food, recreational activity, prevention programs, leadership training, volunteer service, career exploration and field trips.
+- Social and Emotional Learning programs which promote resiliency factors, self esteem, positive identity exploration and life skills through healthy food, recreational activity, prevention programs, leadership training, volunteer service, career exploration and field trips.

 - Promotion and assistant with parental involvement and engagement at home and school.
-Building stronger communities by offering regular home visits, adult basic ESL classes, family math and literacy nights, social service referrals, parent education workshops, community field trips and translation services.
+Building stronger communities by offering regular home visits, family math and literacy nights, social service referrals, parent education workshops, community field trips and translation services.